• Published April 7, 2024

 Work-Life Conflicts Are Hurting Your Business

 Looking to increase employee engagement and retention, and boost productivity?
-Then help your employees better manage their work-life conflicts.
+Then make sure your organization’s leaders are helping your employees manage any work-life conflicts.

-Though this was an issue before the global pandemic, it’s more critical now than ever.
-Companies must support their workers as they face unprecedented challenges balancing their personal and professional lives.
-Organizations that are able to support employee wellbeing — including with a culture that supports people’s commitments outside of work — are more productive and profitable, and able to boost morale, reduce turnover, and attract top talent.
+Research has repeatedly found that organizations with leaders who support employee wellbeing — including those with a culture that supports people’s commitments outside of work — are more productive and profitable.
+They’re also better able to boost morale, reduce turnover, and attract top talent.

 But first, we’ll take a look at the question, Are balanced leaders better performers?